Dabbs Greer - the most famous actor you didn't know

 Greer passed away in 2007 at the age of 90.

-While TV legends like Desi Arnaz and Raymond Burr celebrate their centennials this year, it's important to remember those who also contributed to the medium but didn't receive the fame.
+It's important to remember those who also contributed to the medium but didn't receive the fame, unlike Griffith or Ball.